 The university maintains most of the civil utilities on the Main Campus, East Campus, Research Park, and Williams Village, including storm sewers, foundation drains, sanitary sewers, and water lines.
 The campus civil engineering team is responsible for coordinating maintenance activities, updating the Civil Utility Master Plan, prioritizing projects, and ensuring that future projects conform to the goals and direction of the master plan.

-Below is a list of the upcoming utility projects for 2014 and 2015:
+Below is a list of some of the upcoming utility projects for 2016 and 2017: